passkeys.dev logo passkeys.dev logo

 The platform authenticator in macOS Ventura (13) has the following capabilities:

-• creating and using passkeys that are backed up to iCloud Keychain
+• creating and using passkeys saved to Apple Passwords

 • creating and using passkeys on/from another device, such as: